 Reverse emulating agent-based models for policy simulation

 This is an idea proposed in 2023 as a Cambridge Computer Science Part III or MPhil project, and has been completed by Pedro Sousa.
-It was supervised by Anil Madhavapeddy and Sadiq Jaffer.
+It was co-supervised with Sadiq Jaffer.

 Governments increasingly rely on simulation tools to inform policy design.
 Agent-based models (ABMs) simulate complex systems to study the emergent phenomena of individual behaviours and interactions in agent populations.
 However, these ABMs force an iterative, time-consuming, unmethodical parameter tuning of key policy "levers" (or input parameters) to steer the model towards the envisioned outcomes.
 To unlock a more natural workflow, this project investigates reverse emulation, a novel approach that streamlines policy design using probabilistic machine learning to predict parameter values that yield the desired policy outcomes.